Beryl Wajsman - Editor-In-Chief

-Suzanne Reisler Litwin is an author, writer, columnist and educator.
-An instructor at Concordia University in the Centre for Continuing Education, Suzanne is also a freelance contributor to The Suburban newspaper and TheSuburban.com with a column called Living in the Now.
+Suzanne Reisler Litwin is an author, writer, online columnist, and educator.
+An instructor at Concordia University in the Centre for Continuing Education, Suzanne is also a freelance contributor to TheSuburban.com with a column called Living in the Now.
 She is the author of the children’s book, The Black Velvet Jacket.
 Suzanne lives in Montreal with her family.
-You can visit her website www.suzannereislerlitwin.com to read more of her published articles, books, and poetry.
+To read more of her published articles, books, and poetry

 Elaine Sanders - Columnist

 In 2001, Elaine Sanders left a secure but unfulfilling career to pursue her passion for gardening — and she never looked back.
-She obtained a certificate in Gardening and Landscaping and her own first garden was featured in Gardening Life magazine after winning a nation-wide contest for best border.
-Her past professional experience as a landscape designer includes Weal and Cullen and Sheridan Nurseries, in the Greater Toronto Area.
-She now freelances as a landscape and garden consultant and offers her customers garden coaching and she designs and gives workshops to new gardeners whenever possible.
+She obtained a certificate in gardening and landscaping and her own first garden was featured in Gardening Life magazine after winning a nation-wide contest for best border.
+Her past professional experience as a landscape designer includes Weal and Cullen, as well as Sheridan Nurseries, in the Greater Toronto Area.
+She now freelances as a landscape and garden consultant, offers customers garden coaching, and designs and gives workshops to new gardeners whenever possible.

 Dr. Mitch Shulman - Columnist

-Dr. Mitch Shulman is an Assistant Professor, Dept. of Surgery, McGill Medical School and an Attending Physician, Emergency Department, McGill University Health Centre.
+Dr. Mitch Shulman is an Associate Professor in the Department of Emergency Medicine at McGill Medical School as well as an Attending Physician in the Emergency Department of the McGill University Health Centre.
 He's also the CJAD AM 800 Medical Consultant.